lolxpraw/freertos-stm32f405/README.md

 - The audio playback implementation is designed for 8-bit mono 16 kHz WAV files.
 - Hardware pin mapping and peripheral configuration can be reviewed or modified through `project.ioc` in STM32CubeIDE.

-## Author

-Developed as an embedded systems / real-time operating system project using STM32F4 and FreeRTOS.